items

 This course includes:

-This course is specifically tailored for:
+This Course is intended for:

 While there are no strict educational prerequisites, it is recommended that participants have: